justinjiajia/cloud_security/tutorials/AWS Security Engineer Advanced Learning Plan/Lab - Troubleshooting - IAM Access Issues.md

 3. In your preferred browser, open a new Private, Incognito, or InPrivate window.

 4. Copy the ConsoleAccessURL value that is listed to the left of these instructions.
 Paste the URL into the new web browser window you just opened and press Enter.

-In the IAM user sign in page:
+5. In the IAM user sign in page:

-For IAM username, enter Operator-User.
+- For IAM username, enter `Operator-User`.
-For the Password, paste the OperatorUserPassword value listed to the left of these instructions.
+- For the Password, paste the **OperatorUserPassword** value listed to the left of these instructions.
-Choose Sign in.
+- Choose *Sign in*.

 You are logged in to the Console Home page as the Operator-User.

 Now, you assume the Operator-Role IAM role from the AWS Management Console to verify the user issue.

-At the upper-right corner of the page, choose the Operator-User drop-down menu, and then choose Switch role.
+6. At the upper-right corner of the page, choose the Operator-User drop-down menu, and then choose Switch role.

-If you are presented with a Switch role page that has a Get started in 3 simple steps section, then choose Switch Role.
+7. If you are presented with a Switch role page that has a Get started in 3 simple steps section, then choose Switch Role.

-On the Switch Role page:
+8. On the Switch Role page:

-For Account, copy and paste the AWSAccountID value listed to the left of these instructions.
+- For Account, copy and paste the **AWSAccountID** value listed to the left of these instructions.
-For Role, enter Operator-Role.
+- For Role, enter `Operator-Role`.
-For Display Name, leave blank as this is just a descriptive name.
+- For Display Name, leave blank as this is just a descriptive name.

-Choose Switch Role.
+9. Choose Switch Role.

 The following message is displayed Invalid information in one or more fields.
 Check your information or contact your administrator.
 This indicates that the role switch is not successful and confirms the user issue.

 You can re-visit this section whenever you need guidance on how to login as the Operator-User and switch roles to assume the Operator-Role IAM role.